Measles is popping up in the US. Here's how to avoid one of the world's most contagious viruses

-Last week, an unvaccinated child died in the outbreak, which involves more than 150 cases.
+Last week, an unvaccinated child died in the outbreak, which involves nearly 200 cases.

 The U.S. Centers for Disease Control and Prevention said the last confirmed measles death in the United States was in 2015.
 The agency on Tuesday posted a message on X saying that “CDC is on the ground in TX,” indicating that the state had requested federal assistance in investigating and controlling the outbreak.